Spectral convergence bounds for classical and quantum Markov processes: Main result: Spectrum and Convergence

 Let us adopt the notation from Theorem~\ref{result}.
 As before we write $\sigma{(\cT-\cT_\infty)}$ for the spectrum and $m=m_{\cT-\cT_\infty}$ for the minimal polynomial of $\cT-\cT_\infty$. $B(z)=\prod_i\frac{z-\lambda_i}{1-\bar{\lambda}_iz}$ denotes the Blaschke product associated with $m$.
 To avoid cumbersome notation we shall again assume that $m$ has simple zeros.
 The extension to the more general case does not result in any difficulties.
 Before we proceed with our main discussion we briefly introduce some notation and standard concepts from spectral operator theory.
 We define the $\abs{m}$-dimensional model space

 where we employ the usual scalar product from the Hilbert space $H^2$.
 The model operator $M_B$ acts on $K_B$ as

 where $P_B$ denotes the orthogonal projection on $K_B$.
 In other words, $M_B$ is the compression of the multiplication operation by $z$ to the model space $K_B$ (see \cite{TS} for a detailed discussion of model operators and spaces).
 As multiplication by $z$ has operator norm $1$ it is clear that $M_B$ is a Hilbert space contraction.
-More precisely, for any $\phi\in H^\infty$ the norm of $\phi(M_B)$ can be evaluated using Sarason\rq{}s lifting Theorem~\cite{Sarason,OF} as
+More precisely, for any $\phi\in H^\infty$ the norm of $\phi(M_B)$ can be evaluated using Sarason\rq{}s approach to interpolation theory~\cite{Sarason,OF} as

 We can also write $\Norm{\phi(M_B)}{\infty}$ as variational expression in the Hardy space $H^1$.
 From \cite{Ext} we get that

 Note that this trivially implies

 It can be shown that the spectrum of the model operator $M_B$ defined above is given by the zeros of the corresponding Blaschke product $B$.
 In our case this means that $\cT-\cT_\infty$ and $M_B$ have identical spectrum.
 Hence, to any $\cT$ we can associate a (completely non-unitary \cite{Nagy}) contraction $M_B$ having spectrum $\sigma=\sigma{(\cT-\cT_\infty)}$.